OverG0d/ArdaBerkInan-QAEngineer-Unity/README.md

 # ArdaBerkInan-QAEngineer-Unity

-1. Download Unity version 2020.3.14f.
-2. Click the add button to find the project folder and add it.
-3. If the project is on the list, click it to open the project.
-4. Click the play button on the top of the editor.
+1. Open the project folder.
+2. Open the TrashDash_Build folder.
+3. Run the Trash Dash application.
-5. The PDF for the Trash Dash gameplay test cases can be found in the "TrashDash_GameplayTestCases" folder.
+4. The PDF for the Trash Dash gameplay test cases can be found in the "TrashDash_GameplayTestCases" folder.